Operation National Sword: Impact

 After the implementation of the policy, a knock-on effect was caused on the amount of plastic accepted for import by Chinese re-processors.
 Immediately after the Chinese notification in July 2017, organizations such as the Institute of Scrap Recycling Industries and the Bureau of International Recycling warned that this action would cause job losses, shut down many recycling facilities and send more waste to landfills.
 The ONS encouraged the Western world to turn to nations like Malaysia, the Philippines, Cambodia, Thailand, and India, among other countries.
 However, by early 2019, many Southeast Asian countries also started to reject the waste as well.
-A 2018 study by Brooks et al. estimated that ONS could displace an estimated 111 million tons of discarded plastic by 2030.
+A 2018 study estimated that ONS could displace an estimated 111 million tons of discarded plastic by 2030.

 Impact on plastic recycling

 One of the main reasons that China implemented the 2017 National Sword Policy was to decrease the importation of low quality plastics that are hard to sort and recycle and were accumulating in trash dumps and at recyclers.
-Before the ban, 95% of plastics collected in the European Union and 70 percent of plastics collected in the U.S. were sent to China.
-Most of these plastics were low quality, because of single stream collection and increased complexity of separating different colors and types of plastic.
+Before the ban, 95% of plastics collected in the European Union and 70 percent of plastics exported from the U.S. were sent to mainland China and Hong Kong.
+Most of these plastics were low quality, because of single-stream collection and increased complexity of separating different colors and types of plastic.